-While we search for a cure, we want all people with ALS to be able to live out their lives to the fullest.
-That includes getting the care and support they need to be comfortable and face death with dignity.
+We want all people living with ALS to be able to live their lives to the fullest, which includes getting the care and support they need to be comfortable and face death with dignity.

 Hospice and palliative care can help you do exactly that.
 They focus on providing compassionate, family-centered care to people with serious or terminal illnesses.